-So, for all you C of E aficionados, just to see where you are on the pink scale, feel free to take this small season-specific liturgical/ministerial test.
+So, for all you C of E aficionados, just to see where you are on the Advent/purple/pink scale, feel free to take this small season-specific liturgical test.

 1. Never even heard of Advent (not recommended).

-2. Saw an Advent wreath once on Blue Peter (it’s a start).
+2. Used to love it when they made the Advent wreath on Blue Peter (it’s a start).

-3. Love the Advent wreath idea but our church doesn’t go in for it (you’ve saved yourselves a lot of complicated explaining but also missed out on some nice photo opportunities).
+3. Advent wreaths are all very well but our church doesn’t go in for it (you’ve saved yourselves a lot of complications but your lives might just be a little duller).

-4. We have an Advent wreath but I’ve no idea what the candles stand for (good job you’re reading this).
+4. We have an Advent wreath at church but I’ve no idea what the candles stand for (good job you’re reading this).

 6. We have the pink one but I thought it was for Mary (see point 4).

-7. We have a pink candle and the pink+John the Baptist clash has always left me feeling mildly liturgically disturbed (me too, as soon as I realised the pink was not for Mary, which happened a full 3 years into ordained ministry).
+7. We have a pink candle and the pink+John the Baptist clash has always left me feeling liturgically confused (me too, as soon as I realised the pink was not for Mary, which happened a full 3 years into ordained ministry).

 The last 3, for clergy only: